Securing an External Function¶

 For AWS, all Snowflake HTTP requests (going to the API Gateway) are signed using AWS sigv4 authentication.
-For more information about AWS sigv4 authentication, see:
+For more information, see AWS sig4 authentication .

 Restrict access to your API Gateway endpoints by adding a resource policy.
 For more information, see Secure Your Amazon API Gateway Endpoint.